hyperkot/event/README.md

 # event-property

-_An alternative approach to implementing events._<br>
+_An alternative approach to implementing events._

 This library provides an "Event" class which works similar to well-known EventEmitter from NodeJS 'events' module and DOM events.

 This library was designed to be used with **TypeScript**, since IMHO classic **EventEmitter** approach undermines benefits of strong typing - e.g.